MasterOnlineBot/chainchat/README.md

-"# ChainChat from Blockchain technology with React Native and Firebase"
+"# ChainChat from Blockchain technology with React Native and Firebase for CR"